 If paying by debit card, there's also valuable hidden protection that means you may be able to get your money back if something goes wrong.
 It's called 'chargeback', and applies to most debit and charge cards, as well as Visa, Mastercard and Amex credit cards - though it isn't a legal requirement.
 See the Chargeback guide.

 A Which? magazine investigation back in 2011 showed many solar companies were using dodgy sales tactics and giving poor advice to people looking to buy solar PV panels.
-The Office of Fair Trading has also unearthed poor practice around mis-selling of solar panels and energy efficiency items.
+The Office of Fair Trading also unearthed poor practice in 2013.

 In 2011, there was a rush to provide solar panel systems when the payments to generate electricity were an eye-watering £1,100+/year.
-Some companies have pulled out, and things have changed since then, so some info below could be out of date, but we've included it to help you be vigilant.
+Some companies have pulled out, and things have changed since then, but be vigilant.

 What happens if I sell my house?